Sivanaque/spiteri-agency/Readme.md

 You'll find a sql script (in : ```/sql/agence.sql```) to create the database agency as well as the two tables for the users and property advertisments.

-If you would the plain script, here it is :
+If you would like the plain script, here it is :

 ```sql
 DROP TABLE IF EXISTS `annonces`;